Patton Home: History

-The building, originally used as a retirement home, was built in 1890 on Michigan Avenue in the Albina district of Portland.
+The building, originally used as a retirement home, was built in 1890 on Michigan Avenue in the Humboldt district of Portland.
 Matthew Patton, who arrived in Oregon in 1847, donated the land for use as a home for the aged.
-Since its opening, the Patton Home has served the Albina neighborhood of north Portland for over 100 years.
+Since its opening, the Patton Home has served the Humboldt neighborhood of north Portland for over 100 years.
 The Patton Home offers shelter and care for those in need.

-During the late 1990s, the Patton Home was purchased by the Ecumenical Ministries of Oregon (EMO) who then invested $6 million in renovating the building in order to briefly operate the Patton Home as a residential care facility before EMO transitioned the facility to serve as a specialized drug- and alcohol-free living environment for low-income individuals.
+During the late 1990s, the Patton Home was purchased by the Ecumenical Ministries of Oregon (EMO), which then invested $6 million in renovating the building in order to briefly operate the Patton Home as a residential care facility.
+It is now an SRO (single room occupancy)-style apartment building with shared kitchenettes and bathrooms.

-The grounds of the Patton Home occupy the whole block of Michigan Avenue and are located on the east side of Interstate 5.
-The Patton Home currently provides housing to 63 low-income residents.
-The grounds also contain a veranda for socializing and a community garden.
+The grounds of the Patton Home occupy a whole block of Michigan Avenue between Blandena and N. Going, and are located on the east side of Interstate 5.
+The grounds also contain a community garden.